kiwiiiiiiiiiiiiiiiiiiiiiiiiiiiii/GuardianOS/README.md

 - **Security Middleware**: Intercepts and validates all incoming requests against a signature-based detection loop.
 - **Audit Logging**: Structured JSON logging via `winston` for SIEM integration.

-## 🤝 Contributing
+## 🤝 About & Contributions
-GuardianOS is a secure-by-design framework.
-We welcome contributions that improve our defense mechanisms.
-Please open an issue before submitting a PR.
+GuardianOS started as a secure-by-design architectural experiment.
+While it’s a personal project, I’ve built it with enterprise-grade modularity in mind.
+Feel free to explore the code, fork it, or ping me if you have ideas on how to make it even more secure!

 ## 📜 License
-MIT
+This project is licensed under the MIT License.
+Feel free to use the code for your own experiments.